MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/porting-apps/includes/unity-porting-guidance.md

 ![Example of results](../../porting-apps/images/largestrectangle-400px.jpg)

-The algorithm is based on a blog post by Daniel Smilkov, [Largest rectangle in a polygon](https://d3plus.org/blog/behind-the-scenes/2014/07/08/largest-rect).

-### Work through your input model
+### 7. Work through your input model

-Each game or application targeting an existing head-mounted display (HMD) has a set of inputs that it handles, types of inputs that it needs for the experience, and specific APIs that it calls to get those inputs.
+Each game or application that targets an existing head-mounted display (HMD) has a set of inputs that it handles, types of inputs that it needs for the experience, and specific APIs that it calls to get those inputs.
 It's simple and straightforward to take advantage of the inputs available in Windows Mixed Reality.

 See the [input porting guide for Unity](../input-porting-guide-for-unity.md) for details about how Windows Mixed Reality exposes input, and how the input maps to what your application does now.

 > [!IMPORTANT]
 > If you use HP Reverb G2 controllers, see [HP Reverb G2 Controllers in Unity](../../unity/unity-reverb-g2-controllers.md) for further input mapping instructions.

-### Test and tune performance
+### 8. Test and tune performance

 Windows Mixed Reality is available on many devices, ranging from high end gaming PCs to broad market mainstream PCs.
 These devices have significantly different compute and graphics budgets available for your application.
 If you ported your app using a premium PC with significant compute and graphics budgets, be sure to test and profile your app on hardware that represents the market you want to target.
 For more information, see [Windows Mixed Reality minimum PC hardware compatibility guidelines](/windows/mixed-reality/enthusiast-guide/windows-mixed-reality-minimum-pc-hardware-compatibility-guidelines).